tylerhorvat/poker_hand/README.md

 # pokerhand
-A project to model a PokerHand in Java
+A project to model a PokerHand in Java.